godardma/magnetic_calibration/README.md

     * In **black** the raw data, stored magnetometer_data_
     * In **red** the regularized data, stored magnetometer_data_regularized
     * In **green** the corrected data, stored magnetometer_data_corrected, and the corresponding sphere

+## Notes for
+The package seems to struggle to perform a proper calibration when big values are passed as inputs.
+We highly suggest to keep the values in the range [-1000,1000] by scaling your inputs if necessary to get a proper result.

 ## License :
 This package is under [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.html)